ddttom/doc2web/docs/architecture.md

 Additionally, the implementation includes comprehensive DOM serialization verification to ensure content preservation during HTML processing.
 This addresses potential issues with empty body content, browser-specific serialization differences, and structure integrity, providing fallback mechanisms and detailed logging for debugging purposes.

 The modular architecture and clear separation of concerns make the codebase maintainable and extensible, while the comprehensive error handling ensures reliable operation even with complex or problematic documents.
+The recent fixes have significantly improved the reliability and robustness of the application, particularly in handling complex documents with extensive DOM manipulation requirements.